Dianaa10/Video-Background/README.md

 # Video-Background
 Create a video background with a React App- 2024

-Adding a Video Background to a React App
 This guide demonstrates how to add a video background to a React app.
 We'll walk through the process of setting up a background video component that can be used across your app.

 Prerequisites